tibetty/gulp-imgconv/README.md

       You can find the structure definition from http://sharp.dimens.io/.

 - `pipeline`
-    A naive encapsulation for other sharp methods, each element of this array is comprised of method name (in string), and its args as the nested array.
+    A simple encapsulation for other sharp methods, an `Array` comprised of the method name (in string), and calling args in `Array` as the 2nd element.

 Credits
 ---------------